SIGA Global Mentorship Programme for Aspiring Female Leaders in Sport – Applications Open, Apply Below

 About the Mentors

-The first group of mentors selected by SIGA will play a crucial role promoting the development of women in sport.
-The “first team” of eleven mentors come from a number of diverse backgrounds from across the sport industry, including media, legal, sports federations, global business, political, sports administration and NGOs.
+The group of mentors selected by SIGA will play a crucial role promoting the development of women in sport.
+The “team” of eleven mentors come from a number of diverse backgrounds from across the sport industry, including media, legal, sports federations, global business, political, sports administration and NGOs.

 List of Speakers